sharonkatz510/sharonkatz510/README.md

 - I'm intersted in applications of high-end physics concepts to therapy and medical devices.
 - I'm particularly fascinated by non-invasive interactions with the brain 🧠.
 -
-- 📫 You can find my on [LinkedIn](https://www.linkedin.com/in/sharon-kz/)
+- 📫 You can find me on [LinkedIn](https://www.linkedin.com/in/sharon-kz/)

 Cheers!